 Tarasenko, Steen score late, lift Blues past Canucks 4-3

-St. Louis Blues' Colton Parayko is checked by Vancouver Canucks' Jack Skille during the second period of an NHL hockey game, Thursday, Feb.
+St. Louis Blues' Vladimir Tarasenko , of Russia, and Vancouver Canucks' Jack Skille reach for the puck during the second period of an NHL hockey game, Thursday, Feb.
 16, 2017, in St. Louis.
-ST. LOUIS -- Vladimir Tarasenko and Alexander Steen scored third-period power play goals to lift the streaking St. Louis Blues to a 4-3 win over the Vancouver Canucks on Thursday night.
+St. Louis Blues' Robert Bortuzzo is checked by Vancouver Canucks' Brandon Sutter during the second period of an NHL hockey game, Thursday, Feb.
+16, 2017, in St. Louis.

 Add your comments below